Using Skill Builders Outside of Whole Class Instruction

 Early Finisher Work

 Skill Builders are an engaging way to practice.
-Students will enjoy picking skill practice based upon their interests and ability level.
-You might consider having 3 Skill Builder options available to students at varying levels and let students choose which one(s) they want to work on when they finish another assignment early.
+Students will enjoy picking skill practice based on their interests and ability level.
+You might consider having three Skill Builder options available to students at varying levels and let students choose which one(s) they want to work on when they finish another assignment early.

 Skill Builders could replace the typical 10-20 problems offered by the text book for independent practice.
 Students will receive the same amount of practice while also being exposed to real world connections and topics they already love!